babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 We propose to run the `danger` command line as a job:

-* Only during the `test_pr` and `test_release` workflows, as it doesn't make sense to run Danger if not in a PR context, but is still useful to have rules checking PRs from both feature and release branches
+* Only during the `test_pr` and `test_release` workflows, as there will be otherwise no pull request to make comments, but is still useful to have rules checking PRs from both feature and release branches
 * Immediately after the `checkout_code` job – so that danger will have access to the code itself if needed – and in parallel with all other jobs (`test_*` and `build_*` jobs) in the workflows

 ⏱ Danger is quite fast, as all the information the rules are based on are the metadata fetched from the Pull Request or from the git diff, so it doesn't have to analyse your codebase (like a linter would do) – just to decode the JSON of the PR, run the `Dangerfile`, then call the GitHub API to post the PR comment.
 It's unlikely that integrating Danger will have any impact on the CI total time, especially if run in parallel of the `test_pr` jobs